 Mt.
 Mitchell Deep Gap Trail to Mt.
 Craig: Our favorite hike at Mount Mitchell, the highest point east of the Rockies, is the Deep Gap Trail to Mt.
 Craig (the second highest point).
 A two-mile roundtrip hike includes a good bit of climbing, but it is not overly strenuous.
 From atop Mt.
 Craig, you can view much of the southern portion of the Black Mountain Range along with a look back at Mt.
 Mitchell.
 Milepost 355.
 Continue on the Deep Gap Trail for another 3.5 miles.
 For a more challenging hike, take the 5.5-mile Mt.
 Mitchell Trail from the Black Mountain Campground to the summit, climbing 3,600 feet in elevation.
 Balsam Trail is an easy hike on the summit.
 More details in our Mt.
 Mitchell Guide.
 Milepost 355

 Green Knob Tower: This historic fire lookout tower is visible from on the Blue Ridge Parkway near Mt.
 Mitchell.
-The panoramic views from atop the tower are certainly worth the one mile round-trip hike.
-The tower provides the best viewing point of the rugged and tall Black Mountains range, including Mt.
-Mitchell.
 Milepost 350

-Crabtree Falls: In the Crabtree Meadows Recreation Area is a 2.5-mile moderate loop hiking trail to a 70-foot waterfall.
+Crabtree Falls: Take a 2.5-mile moderate loop hiking trail to a beautiful 70-foot waterfall.
 Milepost 340

 Linville Falls: This is probably the most photographed waterfall in North Carolina.
 You can hike to five viewpoints on two trails that leave the Visitors Center.
 Only one of the trails is strenuous and you can hike to all five viewpoints with a four mile hike.
 Milepost 316

 Linville Gorge: Enjoy spectacular views of the striking Linville Gorge from atop Hawksbill Mountain and Table Rock Mountain.
 The trailheads to these hikes are just five miles apart.
-Since both trails are short (one is 1.5 miles and the other is 2.2 miles), you can hike them back-to-back!
-Exit at Linville Falls community.
+Exit at Milepost 312 for Highway 181 South.

 Beacon Heights: This short one-mile roundtrip hike has a big pay-off with spectacular views from several rock platforms to explore safely.
 Milepost 305